jonnonz1/nz-statute-book/acts/public/2013/child-support-amendment-act-2013.md

   (3) However, no child support is payable under subsection (2) in respect of a receiving carer of a qualifying child if the receiving carer provides less than 35% of ongoing daily care to the child.
   (1) This section applies if, in respect of a qualifying child, there are 1 or 2 receiving carers, and neither of them is a parent of the child.
   (2) If the liable parent is liable to pay child support in respect of just 1 non-parent receiving carer, the amount of child support payable in respect of that carer is the annual amount of child support payable by the liable parent for the child.
-  (3) If the liable parent is liable to pay child support in respect of 2 non-parent receiving carers, the amount of child support payable in respect of each carer is— f ×c%g%where—fis the annual amount of child support payable by the liable parent for the childc%is the care cost percentage of the receiving carer in relation to the childg%is the combined care cost percentages of both the receiving carers of the child, in relation to the child.
+  (3) If the liable parent is liable to pay child support in respect of 2 non-parent receiving carers, the amount of child support payable in respect of each carer is—f × c% ÷ g%where—fis the annual amount of child support payable by the liable parent for the childc%is the care cost percentage of the receiving carer in relation to the childg%is the combined care cost percentages of both the receiving carers of the child, in relation to the child.
   (1) This section applies if, in respect of a qualifying child, there are 2 receiving carers, where 1 of them is a parent of the child and the other is a non-parent carer of the child.
   (2) The amount of child support payable in respect of the receiving parent (person P) is—
     (a) the amount of annual child support that person P would pay if the difference between person P's income percentage and care cost percentage (which, under the formula in section 30, is a negative percentage) were a positive percentage; or